Professor. Pastor. Pilgrim

 My name is Wally Metts, and I am the daysman.

 It’s an old English word for an advocate, literally one who stands with you in your day.
 The word appears in Job (KJV) 9:32-34.
-The sense in which I understand it, and use it, is as someone who helps others say what they need to say, or want to say.
+The sense in which I understand it, and use it, is as someone who helps others say what they need to say.

 Because motives matter.